StorjOld/MetaDisk/README.md

 BitStratus
 ========

-A web node for the StorJ network.
-Coded in [Python](http://python.org/) and [Flask](http://flask.pocoo.org/), a Python microframework for web.
-Must be run on a Linux based web server, [Debian](http://www.debian.org/) distro recommended.

-## Summary ##
-Users and developers want to be able to store their files and data on the web.
-Users typically use services like  Dropbox or Google Drive, while developers typically use services like Amazon S3 or Google Cloud.
-These services require their users to sign-up, have data storage limits and plans(which can be pricy), don't allow for easy automation, and don't allow direct access to files.
-BitStratus is just the first part of a decentralized storage network to solve this problem.

 BitStratus, a filehost web app, that allows anyone to upload files via a web interface or API.
-It can be run as a standalone app for personal cloud storage, used in a group setting to provide "Dropbox" like functionality, or connected with the Storj network where it can freely buy and sell bandwidth and storage.
+It can be run as a standalone app for personal cloud storage or used in a group setting to provide "Dropbox" like functionality.
+BitStratus also serves as a web node to the Storj network where it can freely buy and sell bandwidth and storage.

+- Coded in [Python](http://python.org/) and [Flask](http://flask.pocoo.org/), a Python microframework for web.
+- Must be run on a Linux based web server, [Debian](http://www.debian.org/) distro recommended.

 ## Setup ##
 In an effort to be as automated as possible, BitStratus will install all needed dependencies and programs from a bash script.
-Please try to use [Debian 7.3](http://www.debian.org/distrib/netinst) if would like to take the automated route.
+We use Debian 7.0 x64 droplets on [Digital Ocean](http://digitalocean.com).
 If you would like to use another distro, please refer to the bash script for the required dependencies.

-1. Setup a Linux VPS with [Debian 7.3](http://www.debian.org/distrib/netinst).
-We recommend using [Digital Ocean](http://digitalocean.com).
+1. Setup a Linux VPS on [Digital Ocean](http://digitalocean.com).
+Debian 7.0 x64 recommended.
 2. After logging in run the following commands:

 		sudo apt-get update && sudo apt-get upgrade